autonomys/subspace/docs/farming.md

 # If port 40333 is already occupied by something else, replace all
 # occurrences of `40333` in this file with another value
       - "0.0.0.0:40333:40333"
-# Instead of specifying volume (which will store data in `/var/lib/docker`), you can
-# alternatively specify path to the directory where files will be stored, just make
-# sure everyone is allowed to write there
     restart: unless-stopped
     command: [
       "--base-path", "/var/subspace",